jo-hoe/whisper-make/README.md

 ### CUDA

-In case your system supports [cuda](https://developer.nvidia.com/cuda-downloads) you can install the latest version.
+In case your system supports [cuda](https://developer.nvidia.com/cuda-downloads), install the drivers.
-You can check if cuda is installed by executing this command
+You can check if the cuda driver are correctly installed by executing this command

 ```bash
 nvidia-smi